Why study Nutrition at Liverpool John Moores University?

 About your course

-The professionally-accredited BSc (Hons) Nutrition at Liverpool John Moores University is taught by research-active staff and offers excellent employment prospects in a range of fields related to nutrition.
+BSc (Hons) Nutrition at Liverpool John Moores University is professionally accredited by the Association for Nutrition (AfN).
+The course is taught by research-active staff and offers excellent employment prospects in a range of fields related to nutrition.

 With chronic diseases such as heart disease, cancer, obesity and diabetes all influenced by the diet we consume, there is a need for expert nutritionists to provide well informed and sound scientifically-based advice.
 This Nutrition programme has been designed to develop essential knowledge and understanding as well as intellectual, practical and transferable skills that a nutritionist would require in order to practice.